-Payroll just rolls over month to month, but every year there are a few legislation changes that kick in from 1 April.
+Payroll just rolls over month to month, but every year there are a few legislative changes that kick in from 1 April.
 Most updates should be taken care of by your payroll software, but in some cases you may also need to make a few changes in your account.

 The start of a new financial year is also a great opportunity to review the settings in your payroll system to ensure everything is up-to-date.

 This End of Financial Year Payroll Checklist should help you identify any actions you may need to take to ensure you continue to get your payroll right.